See the current processing times for dealing and plan examination.

 If you have the correct software and are still experiencing issues opening the forms after trying the 'save as' option, you could try accessing the forms using a different browser - we recommend Internet Explorer.

-The forms have been published as editable PDF's, in order to ensure they are in an appropriate format for scanning into SAILIS - eg page margins are set to the required parameters.
+The forms have been published as editable documents, in order to ensure they are in an appropriate format for scanning into SAILIS - eg page margins are set to the required parameters.

 If the published forms do not meet the requirements of your business, you may wish to make enquiries with one of the external providers who offer alternative versions of the forms as part of their conveyancing software packages.